-Automated office BP: a displayed mean systolic BP ≥135 mmHg or diastolic BP ≥85 mmHg is high.
+Automated office (clinic) BP: a displayed mean systolic BP ≥135 mmHg or diastolic BP ≥85 mmHg is high.

 Non-automated office BP: a mean systolic BP ≥140 mmHg or diastolic BP ≥90 mmHg is high, and a systolic BP between 130 and 139 mmHg and/or a diastolic BP between 85 and 89 mmHg is high-normal.

 Ambulatory BP monitoring: patients can be diagnosed as hypertensive if the mean awake systolic BP is ≥135 mmHg or the diastolic BP is ≥85 mmHg, or if the mean 24-hour systolic BP is ≥130 mmHg or the diastolic BP is ≥80 mmHg.

 Home BP monitoring: patients can be diagnosed as hypertensive if the mean systolic BP is ≥135 mmHg or the diastolic BP is ≥85 mmHg.
 If the office BP measurement is high and the mean home BP is <135/85 mmHg, it is advisable to either repeat home monitoring to confirm the home BP is <135/85 mmHg or perform 24-hour ambulatory BP monitoring to confirm that the mean 24-hour ambulatory BP monitoring is <130/80 mmHg and the mean awake ambulatory BP monitoring is <135/85 mmHg before diagnosing white-coat hypertension.

 2018 European Society of Cardiology/European Society of Hypertension guidelines for the management of arterial hypertension

 Cut-offs for the definition of hypertension for specific measurements are as follows.

 Office (clinic) BP